 Varnish is a protective and decorative transparent coating that adds a beautiful, clear gloss to printed materials.
 It helps to preserve the quality of the print and gives it a professional and attractive appearance.
 Whether applied during or after printing, varnish adds an extra layer of protection against fingerprints, smudges, and scuffs, ensuring that your printed materials look their best for longer.
 It also helps to enhance the vibrant colors and overall style of your packaging, making it stand out on the shelf.

-Matt varnish: matt varnish gives a softer, more subtle appearance and is non-reflective, making it better suited for packaging with a lot of text or text that needs to be read from a distance.
+Matt varnish gives a softer, more subtle appearance and is non-reflective, making it better suited for packaging with a lot of text or text that needs to be read from a distance.
 However, it does not stand out as much as gloss varnish.